Guide to the temples of Bangkok

 Bowon Nivet of Wihan (Wat Bowonniwet Vihara) is not particularly well-known and visited by tourists, but it is one of the most important temples and monasteries in Bangkok.
 Here, in a large Golden stupa has a statue of the Buddha in about 1357, and here spent the period of his monastic life and training the majority of the members of the Royal family.
 But most importantly, today in the temple, the remains of his Majesty king Bhumibol was Adulyadej Rama IX, who died in 2016.

 Shrine Erawan Shrine despite its Novoselye size is one of the most important places of pilgrimage and religious worship in Bangkok.
 Erawan is the name of the deity a huge white elephant with 33 heads, one of the main symbols of fertility and rain, and the Shrine is a statue of 4-litogo Brahma, a Hindu deity.
 Every day a huge number of people comes to this place, often there are dance shows and singing.

 If you've watched all, but I want something else, here are the most unusual temples in Bangkok:

 The temple of the penises or the Chao Mae Tuptim Shrine is not a temple but just a small Shrine, but "unusual" since it can't compete any other religious places in the capital.
-Shrine of Penises, Pregnant or Shrine, the Shrine of Fertility is actually no place for admiration of the male reproductive organs, and the place where people come to ask about the offspring and fertility, or to pay tribute for the help of the Buddha.
+The Penis Shrine, the Shrine or the Shrine of Pregnant Fertility is actually no place for admiration of the male reproductive organs, and the place where people come to ask about the offspring and fertility, or to pay tribute for the help of the Buddha.

 A temple with crocodiles Chakrawatrachawat Woramahawihan Wathe Wat Sam Pleum or just Crocodile Temple is known for the fact that it is inhabited by crocodiles, and very real, alive.
 Just here 4 reptiles, and every day about 17 hours the monks feed them.